hypnosapos/yellow-pachyderm/README.md

 This project is a proof of concept about well known **Chicago taxis** dataset.

-The goal is to reproduce the [example of tensorflow](https://github.com/tensorflow/model-analysis/tree/master/examples/chicago_taxi) by using [pachyderm](https://github.com/pachyderm/pachyderm)
+The goal is to reproduce this [example of tensorflow](https://github.com/tensorflow/model-analysis/tree/master/examples/chicago_taxi) by using [pachyderm](https://github.com/pachyderm/pachyderm)

 ## Requirements